-Our lawyers have obtained hundreds of millions of dollars in compensation for clients, empowering them to pay off mountains of medical debt, get better care in the future, and make up for lost wages.
+For more than 60 years, The Beasley Firm has been one of the leading medical malpractice law firms in the United States.
+Our Philadelphia medical malpractice lawyers have obtained hundreds of millions of dollars in compensation for clients, empowering them to pay off mountains of medical debt and make up for lost wages.
 Because of our success and record-breaking efforts in this field, our firm was recognized in "Best Law Firms" in the area of medical malpractice, a prestigious recognition based on thorough evaluation.

 Record-Breaking Medical Malpractice Verdicts

 At The Beasley Firm, we are no stranger to medical malpractice litigation.
 In fact, we thrive in pursuing just compensation for the loved ones of those who have been injured by the very medical professionals they trusted to help them.

 Vlazny v.
 Cavarocci: The Largest Medical Malpractice Verdict in PA History

-- In Vlazny v.
+In Vlazny v.
 Cavarrocci, The Beasley Firm's Philadelphia medical malpractice attorneys secured the largest medical malpractice verdict in Pennsylvania history, involving an adult heart surgeon practicing on a newborn who required a relatively simple heart procedure.
 The surgeon was unfamiliar with the anatomy of a premature child (specifically, he didn't know how to locate a patent ductus arteriosus), and caused the infant to sustain brain damage and require the amputation of his arm.
 The family was awarded $100 million.

 Gault v.
 Norwood: The Second-Largest Medical Malpractice Verdict in PA History